Only choose liquid cooling if you have a case with limited airflow or if you plan on doing heavy overclocking.

 - Cramped computer cases

-When pushing a high-end CPU to its limit, it will also push the capacity of even the best air cooler to the limit and, potentially, even beyond.
+When pushing a high-end CPU to its limit, even the best air cooler will be overexerted.
 And when air is no longer physically capable of keeping a CPU cool, water is the way to go.
-And even in the case where you aren’t actually pushing that limit but simply don’t want to deal with the noise of a fan constantly spinning at a high RPM, liquid cooling is much quieter.

-Apart from that, there is also the chance that you might be fitting a gaming configuration inside a Mini ITX or a Micro ATX case which doesn’t quite allow ideal airflow.
-Liquid cooling would be perfect here since it doesn’t need nearly as much air to keep the CPU temperature low.
+Additionally, you might wish to fit a gaming configuration inside a Mini ITX or a Micro ATX case, which would not allow the ideal airflow.
+Liquid cooling would be a perfect match in this case, since it doesn’t need nearly as much air to keep the CPU temperature low.